Butter Shortbread Cookies

 Pre-step

 Preheat the oven to 350 degrees Fahrenheit.
-Get out your stand mixer and cookie sheets.
+Place the oven racks in the middle of the oven.
+Get out your stand mixer and place the paddle attachment on it and cookie sheets.

 Step one

-Gather the ingredients – butter, flour, sugar and vanilla.
+Gather the ingredients – butter, flour, sugar and vanilla extract.
 (A)

 Step two

-Place butter and confectioner’s sugar in mixer and mix until combined.
-Add flour and vanilla and mix until combined.
+Place the butter and confectioner’s sugar in the mixer and mix on medium until combined.
+Add flour and vanilla and mix until just combined.
+Don’t overmix.

 Step three

-Take a scoopful of dough in your hand and roll into a ball and place on the cookie sheet.
+Take a scoopful of cookie dough in your hand, roll it into a ball, and place it on the baking sheet.
 Repeat until all the balls are rolled.
 (B)

 Step four